filecoin-project/lotus/documentation/en/mining-lotus-worker.md

-# Lotus Seal Worker
+# Lotus Worker

-The **Lotus Seal Worker** is an extra process that can offload heavy processing tasks from your **Lotus Storage Miner**.
-The sealing process automatically runs in the **Lotus Storage Miner** process, but you can use the Seal Worker on another machine communicating over a fast network to free up resources on the machine running the mining process.
+The **Lotus Worker** is an extra process that can offload heavy processing tasks from your **Lotus Miner**.
+The sealing process automatically runs in the **Lotus Miner** process, but you can use the Worker on another machine communicating over a fast network to free up resources on the machine running the mining process.

-## Note: Using the Lotus Seal Worker from China
+## Note: Using the Lotus Worker from China

 If you are trying to use `lotus-worker` from China.
 You should set this **environment variable** on your machine: